Skip to content

 How CLM Helps in Mitigating SSL/TLS Attacks

 As we have seen, modern security threats exploit vulnerabilities in SSL/TLS implementations, taking advantage of weak encryption protocols, expired or misconfigured certificates, and poor cryptographic management.
-Without a structured approach to certificate lifecycle management, organizations face significant risks, including downtime, data breaches, and compliance failures.
+Without a structured approach to CLM, organizations face significant risks, including downtime, data breaches, and compliance failures.

-This is where Certificate Lifecycle Management (CLM) solutions come into play.
+This is where CLM solutions come into play.
 A well-implemented CLM framework ensures proper issuance, renewal, monitoring, and governance of digital certificates, reducing attack surfaces and enhancing cryptographic security.
-CertSecure Manager, an CLM solution by Encryption Consulting, exemplifies this by offering automated certificate renewal and expiry alerts, enforcement of modern TLS protocols, secure key management with HSM integration, and real-time visibility into certificate inventory.
-It also supports Zero Trust TLS inspection, post-quantum crypto agility, and policy-based enforcement of best practices—ensuring organizations stay ahead of evolving SSL/TLS threats while maintaining operational resilience and compliance.
+CertSecure Manager, a CLM solution by Encryption Consulting, exemplifies this by offering automated certificate renewal and expiry alerts, enforcement of modern TLS protocols, secure key management with HSM integration, and real-time visibility into certificate inventory.
+As of the current CertSecure Manager 3.3 release, this also includes a Certificate Risk Profile that scores every certificate for weak keys, weak signature algorithms, and validity-period risk, Zero Trust TLS inspection, and zero-touch renewal across all supported web server agents—ensuring organizations stay ahead of evolving SSL/TLS threats while maintaining operational resilience and compliance.
+(Explicit post-quantum certificate issuance is on the CertSecure Manager roadmap but not yet shipped as of this release.)

 The table below maps common SSL/TLS attacks to CLM features and pillars, detailing how CLM solutions help mitigate these risks: